sarapeddy/saga-implementation-with-Spring-Boot/slides/tutorial.md

 The JSON files for each task present in the considered microservice can be found in the `/resources/task` directory.

+### 2. Java implementation
-When it comes to defining the task in Java, you simply need to implement a class following this structure:
+When it comes to defining the task in Java, we simply need to implement a class following this structure:

 ```java
 package com.baeldung.lsd.worker;